MT. KILIMANJARO – LEMOSHO ROUTE

 Travel style: Guided

-Difficulty grade: Intermediate/Challenging (See details below)
+Difficulty grade: Challenging (See details below)

 Comfort: Various (tented cots, hotels)